 As a result of this approach, the majority of our grantees are identified and contacted by our program staff.
 While we accept unsolicited inquiries from grantseekers, we are able to fund relatively few of them.

-In our Arts program, we accept inquiries for funding only through our three separate Exploring Engagement Funds.
-Each fund employs a competitive selection process, and each has its own eligibility requirements and application process.
-Of the 200 applications we receive each year, between 15 percent and 20 percent are selected for funding.
+In our Arts program, we accept inquiries for funding only through our Exploring Engagement Fund.
+The Exploring Engagement Fund employs a competitive selection process, and applications are accepted on a rolling basis through December 2015.

 In our California Democracy and Youth programs, we receive about 150 unsolicited letters of inquiry each year.
 While we accept unsolicited inquiries for these programs, we are able to fund less than one percent of them.
 This is because of the more targeted nature of these grantmaking programs.